danielvartan/mastersthesis/README.md

 under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

-The main research data contain personal and sensitive data, hence it cannot be publicly shared.
-However, the data can be provided by the author upon reasonable request.
+The research data is under a private license and is not publicly available due to privacy and ethical considerations.

 ## Citation